scientisst/scientisst-NButils/README.md

 # ScientISST-NButils
-ScientISST-NButils is a package for management of the ScientISST Notebooks repository.
+scientisstNButils is a package for management of the ScientISST Notebooks repository.

 ## Installation